Mattituck, New York Circa 1760 Town Landmark MK-84

 The home you see today survives from that same continuous chapter — a chapter that began before the United States and continues, intact, into the twenty-first century.

 The Reeve-Pim House.
 The home was occupied by the Pim family from the late twentieth century, and is recorded in town documents as the "Reeve-Pim House."
-It has been continuously cared for, restored where necessary, and lived in as a working family home — never abandoned, never gut-renovated.
+It has been continuously cared for, restored where necessary, and lived in as a working home — never abandoned, never gut-renovated.
 Its woodwork, plaster, wrought-iron hardware, and 12/12 windows remain almost entirely original.

 Three Decades, Unchanged